Yusuf Meilana

-Yusuf Meilana Fuad Burhani (born 4 May 1998) is an Indonesian professional footballer who plays as a left-back or winger for Liga 1 club Persik Kediri.
+Yusuf Meilana Fuad Burhani (born 4 May 1998) is an Indonesian professional footballer who plays as a left-back for Super League club Persebaya Surabaya.

 Club career

 Persik Kediri

 In 2017 Yusuf Meilana joined Persik Kediri in the Liga 2.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 Persekat Tegal (loan)

 He was signed for Persekat Tegal to play in Liga 3 Regional route: Central Java in the 2018 season, on loan from Persik Kediri.